pletzer/perf_kupe/Cray/upwindCxx/results.md

-# How to squeeze C++ performance on kupe using the Cray compiler
+# How to squeeze C++ performance on kupe using the Cray compiler: a case study

+## Overview

 Through a few simple steps, we show how to improve the performance of a C++ code on the Cray XC-50 system (Skylake processor 2.4GHz) installed at the National Institute for Water and Atmospheric Research (NIWA), New Zealand.

 Our example, upwindCxx, is a finite difference code written in C++ which advects a bubble on a 3D periodic grid using a low order upwind algorithm.

+## Downloading and building the example code

 upwindCxx is included in the fidibench test suite, We'll start with downloading and building the code: